-As every good selfie-taker knows, sometimes you have to take a bajillion photos for one to turn out right.
+As every good selfie-taker knows, sometimes you have to take a bajillion photos for one to turn out just right.
 Don’t just snap one, snap a bunch.
 Grab some from different angles.
-That way you can go back later and pic your favorites.
+That way you can go back later and pick your favorites.

 #7: Don’t Be Afraid to Edit

 You don’t want to over-edit your photos, but making a few creative tweaks can really improve a picture.
 Adjusting shadows and highlights, for example, can really help the color of your photo.
 You could also go back and add your logo subtly to an image to keep your business on people’s minds.

 We’re big fans of Canva for editing quickly!

 (If you’re worrying about losing your #nofilter cred, don’t worry… we won’t tell anyone.)

 #8: Make Sure You’re Posting the Right Size

 The prettiest photo in the world won’t make much of an impact if your subject’s head is cut off.
 Don’t forget to format your photos correctly for the social platform you’re posting to.

 #9: Don’t Forget the Text

 An impactful photo should make people want to take action.
 Take the time to write compelling text to go with your image and invite your reads to act by clicking through to your site, leaving a comment, etc.